Dissecting Lepton Number Violating Interactions in the Left-Right Symmetric Model: $0\nu\beta\beta$ decay, M{\o}ller scattering, and collider searches: Results and Discussion

 \item \textbf{Heavy right-handed neutrino regime.} For a moderate Yukawa coupling, the contribution from right-handed neutrinos dominates the $\onbb$-decay amplitude, and the right-handed neutrino mass is large enough to be integrated out.
 From diagrams (b), (c), and (d) in Fig.~\ref{fig:feyn-0nbb}, we estimate the inverse half-life of $\onbb$ decay as

 where we have used the relation in Eq.~\eqref{eq:MNmass} to obtain the extra power of $\MWR$ in the amplitude's denominator.
-This contribution is independent of $\MDelta$ and denoted by the upper horizontal boundary in Figs.~\ref{fig:0nubb_MWR7TeV} and~\ref{fig:0nubb_MWRall}.
-The contribution to the inverse half-life also increases if the left-right mixing is turned on so that a larger $|\fRee|$ is preferred by comparing the left and right panels in Figs.~\ref{fig:0nubb_MWR7TeV} and~\ref{fig:0nubb_MWRall}.
+This contribution is independent of $\MDelta$ and denoted by the upper horizontal boundary in Fig.~\ref{fig:0nubb_MWRall}.
+The contribution to the inverse half-life also increases if the left-right mixing is turned on so that a larger $|\fRee|$ is preferred by comparing the left and right panels in Fig.~\ref{fig:0nubb_MWRall}.

 \item \textbf{Light right-handed neutrino regime.} The small Yukawa coupling region corresponds to the scenario where the contribution from right-handed neutrinos still dominates the $\onbb$-decay amplitude.
 However, the right-handed neutrino mass is small enough so that the light right-handed neutrino is not integrated out.
 By analyzing diagrams (b), (c), and (d) in Fig.~\ref{fig:feyn-0nbb}, we can estimate the inverse half-life of $\onbb$ decay as